Nenotriple/img-txt_viewer/README.md

 Tips
 - Select text with the mouse or keyboard to see duplicates.
 - If the auto-save box is checked, text will be saved when moving between img/txt pairs.
-- If the user chooses a folder with images but no matching text files, they will be prompted to create blank text files.
-The blank text files will only be created for images that currently don't have any text files.
-- Click the image to zoom in.
+- Blank text files can be created for images without any matching files when loading a directory..
 - Get autocomplete suggestions while you type using danbooru tags.

 # Requirements

+**Running the script will automatically fulfull all requirements.**

 This uses pillow for image viewing, and tkinter for the ui.